liam-lawless/CS4100-Project/priority.md

 #### Notes
 - Should agents that have run out of energy and are stuck in place be vulnerable to adversaries?
 - How many generations before agents die of old age?
+- What is a good mutation rate?
+Find the balance between number of generations and number of mutations